SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/02-The-Java-Language.md

 [video src="https://videos.softuni.org/hls/Java/Java-Programming-Basics/00-intro-programming/EN/Java-basics-introduction-to-programming-12-The-Java-Language-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-**Java** is a modern, general purpose programming language.
+**Java** is a modern, general-purpose programming language.

-It is really versatile and can be used to create all sorts of programs: from Web and mobile apps to games and back-end functionality.
+It is versatile and can be used to create all sorts of programs: from Web and mobile apps to games and back-end functionality.

 The demand for Java developers is currently among the highest.

-This greatly increases the chances of professional realization to those who acquire the necessary the skills.
+This greatly increases the chances of professional realization for those who acquire the necessary skills.

 Java is used by about **7,1 million** programmers around the world (according to SlashData).

 Java is also one of the most suitable programming languages for **beginners**.

 * It is easy to learn Java through the rich set of video tutorials and exercises at **SoftUni**

 It combines **procedural**, **object-oriented** and **functional programming** with a **clear and concise syntax**.